I think we can.

 Nestled in the verdant highlands of Veracruz, Mexico, is a small village called La Chinantla.
-It is only reachable by foot.
-My comrades on this grueling eight-hour ascent are researchers from the UMA University traveling to document and learn from the villagers’ ancestral techniques of landscape management.
-Our first lesson of the day begins just a few hours in when our guide pauses at a stone outcrop draped in emerald-green lichens.
-A waterfall tumbles from above.
-“This is the jaguar totem,” he explains.
+It is only reachable on foot.
+My comrades on this grueling eight-hour ascent are researchers from the UMA University who are traveling to document and learn from the villagers’ ancestral techniques of landscape management.
+Our first lesson of the day begins just a few hours in, when our guide pauses at a stone outcrop draped in emerald-green lichens.
+A waterfall exuberantly tumbles from above.
+“This is our jaguar totem,” he explains.
 “We must ask for its permission to enter the land.”
 One by one, we each place our hands on its snout and politely enquire if we may continue on our path.

 Why on an academic expedition did we speak to a mossy stone shaped like a jaguar?
-I was to learn that for the people of La Chinantla, the jaguar represents their intimate knowledge of the jungle, a relationship woven over two thousand years by living in the same place and tending to food-forests and local ecologies with keen observation.
+I was to learn that for the people of La Chinantla, the jaguar represents their intimate knowledge of the jungle, a relationship woven from living in the same place for over two thousand years and tending to food-forests and local ecologies with keen observation.

-If the jungle ecology destabilises through illegal poaching, rampant deforestation, or clearings burned for cattle ranching, the jaguar must move elsewhere.
-The community uses its presence as a proxy indicator for the landscape’s resilience, a sign that the multiple constituents of biodiversity are expressed in their potential.
-They embed the jaguar with reverence into their cultural narrative to ensure that this wisdom passes down through generations.
+When the jungle ecology destabilises through illegal poaching, urbanisation, rampant deforestation, or clearings burned for cattle ranching, the jaguar is forced move elsewhere.
+The community uses the presence of the jaguar as a proxy indicator for the landscape’s resilience, a sign that multiple constituents of biodiversity are expressed in their full potential.
+They embed the jaguar with reverence into their cultural narrative to ensure that this wisdom is passed down through generations.

-They must transcend false dichotomies of macro and micro, objective and subjective, human and nature.
-Their scientific understanding of biodiversity will be enhanced through observations of social histories and local relations.
-These observations will be strengthened by increasingly sophisticated scientific tools and methods.
+I will make the case below that our scientific understanding of biodiversity can only be enhanced and improved by sensitive observations of social histories and local relations.
+These in turn will be strengthened by our increasingly sophisticated scientific tools and methods.
 The ability to combine these various frames of knowing is what I call ‘the biodiversity mindset’.

 Defining and measuring biodiversity